QSI-BAQS/pauli_tracker/README.md

 # Foreign function interface for the Pauli-Tracker

+**This repository has been moved into https://github.com/taeruh/pauli_tracker (c_lib directory) and will be further developed there.
+This repository here is not under development anymore.**

+___

 **Initial phase; really, really unstable at the moment**

 The goal of this repository is to provide foreign language wrappers around